 7.1 vs. 7.2 Surround Sound in Home Theater

-If you’re undecided about what system to pick for your home theatre, this article will be a great guide.
+If you’re undecided about what system to pick for your home theater, this article will be a great guide.
 We’ll explain what these numbers mean, the pros and cons of each system, and highlight their key features.
 Let’s dive right in.

 Also read: 5.1 vs 5.2 Surround Sound Comparison